kepamarcin/mayows/site/content/products/e-40h-ac.md

 title: "E 40h AC"
 date: 2018-04-04T14:12:39+02:00
 draft: false
-description: "Requires one sediment filter to be used.The filter replacement frequency depends on the quality of original water.
+description: "Requires one sediment filter to be used.
+The filter replacement frequency depends on the quality of original water.
 It normally requires replacing the filter every one to two months."
 product:
     type:
         diesel: false